Louisville District modernizes historic ‘Brick Quarters’ at Wright-Patterson AFB

 |0

-This work, Louisville District modernizes historic ‘Brick Quarters’ at Wright-Patterson AFB [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisville District modernizes historic ‘Brick Quarters’ at Wright-Patterson AFB, by Charles Delano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.